 Far and away there biggest tune was the 1967 festival Contest Winner, Ba Ba Boom, but Dedicated To You is perhaps their greatest moment.
 A cover of the Impressions’ Dedicate My Song To You this is so cool and soulful that it outdoes the original.

 Dedicated To You is available on the Trojan compilation; Duke Reid’s Rocksteady (TJDDD 363)

 Drum Song – Soul Vendors (Coxsone Dodd production)

-Frequently credited to Jackie Mittoo, the original issues in both Jamaica and the UK (both on Coxsone) credited Drum Song to the Soul Vendors.
+Frequently credited to Jackie Mittoo, the original issues in both Jamaica and the UK (both on Coxsone labels) credited Drum Song to the Soul Vendors.
 The Soul Vendors were a loose collection of musicians who formed the house band at Studio One from 66 to 68.
-With some changes in personnel they were known as the Soul Bros up to ’66 and the Sound Dimension from 1968.
+With some changes in personnel they were known as the Soul Brothers up to ’66 and the Sound Dimension from 1968.

 Drum Song is available on the CD Jackie Mittoo – The keyboard King at Studio One on Soul Jazz Records.

 Headache – The Ethiopians (Keith Scott And Sam Mitchell production)